amdt/sunset/README.markdown

     - `%H` returns the current hour of the day in 24-hour time.
     - `%M` returns the current minute of the hour.

+Note: If your system's |strftime()| differs, please open an issue on the Github page at: http://github.com/amdt/sunset/issues with details.

 ### Recommended:

 * A colorscheme with light and dark variants, such as